-- Serious violent or aggressive behaviour that risks injury to others. - Staff ensure safety while calling for assistance. - Child is removed/ other children are removed to make the situation safe. - The child is given support to calm down. - Staff reassure other children that everything is under control and praise them for behaving safely, responsibly and respectfully. - Once calm the child will apologise to staff and will continue learning in another classroom, for an agreed period of time as a consequence to the behaviour.
+- Serious violent or aggressive behaviour that risks injury to others. - Staff ensure safety while calling for assistance. - Child is removed/ other children are removed to make the situation safe. - The child is given support to calm down. - Staff reassure other children that everything is under control and praise them for behaving safely, responsibly and respectfully. - The child will apologise to staff and will continue learning in another classroom, for an agreed period of time as a consequence to the behaviour.
 The consequence may happen sometime after the incident or even the following day.
-Incidents are recorded and parents informed on the same day as the incident. - If the child is unable to calm down, they will be sent home and this is recorded as an exclusion. - An incident of this significance will trigger a behaviour review and regular meetings with parents.
-A risk assessment will be written and a 'My Support Plan' may also be written including targets for improvement and strategies for support.
-An Early Help Assessment will be offered. - If the child is responsible for further similar incidents, they may result in an exclusion. - If a child is excluded, a referral to Jigsaw support service will be sought.
+Incidents are recorded on CPOMS and parents informed on the same day as the incident. - If the child is unable to calm down, they will be sent home and this is recorded as a fixed-term suspension. - An incident of this significance will trigger a behaviour review and regular meetings with parents.
+A 'My Support Plan' may be written including targets for improvement and strategies for support.
+An Early Help Assessment will be offered. - If the child is responsible for further similar incidents, they may result in further suspensions. - If a child is suspended, a referral to Jigsaw support service will be sought.